discluster/roadmap/README.md

 Discluster is split into three different types of process:

     - The centralised MASTER server.
 Responsible for the managing of CONTROL processes.
     - CONTROL processes.
-Responsible for lower-level management of cluster processes.
+Responsible for per-machine management of cluster processes.
     - Cluster processes.
 Responsible for the managing of individual shards, and event handling.

 (Diagram pending)

+NOTE: A shard, in Discord terms, is simply a [WebSocket connection](https://en.wikipedia.org/wiki/WebSocket).

 ### MASTER